jackdesert/daily_lager/README.md

   * LastVerb implemented
   * Shortcut words implemented (default value is 1 if no value given)
   * Allow integer and category to be swapped
+  * Intelligently say '1 run' and '2 runs'

 Backlog: